dimeskigj/DrugRegistry.API/README.md

 # DrugRegistry.API

-This Swagger document contains the API specification for DrugRegistry, which is a platform for querying information about drugs and pharmacies.
+This document contains the API specification for DrugRegistry, which is a platform for querying information about drugs and pharmacies.

-Paths
+## Paths

-## The following paths are available:
+The following paths are available:

 ### /api/drugs/search